mingzilla/groovy-flat-orm/docs/README-TODO.md

   * constraints have to use 1 field - multi constraint structure; so rework is needed

 ## Todo
+* close result and statement, not the connection
 * implement saving

 ## Done